Open FTW Bishwell Barrett of Commonshall is a dog of the highest quality and an Open stake winner under both Kennel Club

 Open FTW Bishwell Barrett of Commonshall continued to perform consistently well during the 2021 season.
 He won the English Springer Spaniel Club of NI’s Open stake in heavy bramble at Larchfield Estate and run-off for first place at the Fermanagh Gundog Open stake on the Copeland Island.
 His win at the English Springer Spaniel Club of NI’s Open stake, qualified Bishwell Barrett of Commonshall for the 91st Kennel Club AV Spaniel Championship in January 2022, where he was awarded a Diploma of Merit.

-At the end of the 2021/2022 season whilst still only a 4-year-old dog Bishwell Barrett of Commonshall has achieved a total of twenty-one awards in field trials including nine 1st or 2nd places and Diplomas of Honour at both British and Irish Spaniel Championships.
+At the end of the 2022/2023 season whilst still only a 5-year-old dog Bishwell Barrett of Commonshall has achieved a total of twenty-six awards in field trials including nine 1st or 2nd places and Diplomas of Honour at both British and Irish Spaniel Championships.

 Open FTW Bishwell Barrett of Commonshall is also a dog of impeccable breeding and proving to be an extremely popular stud dog.
 He is producing high quality offspring to a number of different bitches.

 For a copy of his pedigree see the ‘At Stud’ section.

 Open Field Trial Winner Mallowdale Emu of Commonshall is an exciting young cocker spaniel dog.
 He won the Foyle Valley Working Cocker Club’s Novice stake in October 2021 – first time out!